DAG-Math: Graph-of-Thought Guided Mathematical Reasoning in LLMs: Formal Definition of Mathematical Reasoning Ability

 This metric can be regarded as a combination of the final-answer correctness reflected by PASS@1 and logical closeness.
 To illustrate \cref{def:ability}, consider a toy DAG example in \cref{fig:toy}, consisting of two linear chains of length $L$ emanating from a common source node.
 We denote the correct sink node as $\textsf{L}$ and the incorrect sink node as $\textsf{L}'$.
 At each step, the transition distribution $\sP$ is uniform over all available nodes according to \cref{eq:transition}, i.e.,

 To remain logically closed, a trajectory must stay on the same chain across the remaining $L-1$ transitions, each occurring with probability $1/2$.
 Hence, we have \( \operatorname{PRR} = \left(\frac{1}{2}\right)^{L-1}. \) This illustrates that PRR decays \textbf{exponentially with depth}: although the final-answer accuracy ($1/2$) may appear stable, logically closed trajectories become increasingly rare.
-Furthermore, \Cref{sec:spec-ex} presents an example from AIME 2025 \citep{AoPS2025AIMEI,AoPS2025AIMEII} where the final answer is correct, but logic-closeness fails due to mixing two solution paths.
+Furthermore, \Cref{app:aime-ex} presents a geometry example from AIME 2025 \citep{AoPS2025AIMEI} where the final answer is correct, but logic-closeness fails due to mixing two solution paths.
 Consequently, lacking logic closeness risks producing answers correct only by chance, obscuring flawed reasoning, reducing reliability, and undermining interpretability.
+Furthermore, our framework also can be extended to analyze IMO-level problems via lemma-level DAG, which can reveal the key structural distinction.
+A concrete example based on the problem 4 from IMO 2025 \citep{IMOOfficial} is presented in \cref{app:imo}.

 In practice, given a dataset with $M$ problems and $N$ independent CoT trajectories per problem, one can approximate $\operatorname{PRR}\left(\vx_{\tt in}\right)$ and $\mathcal{R}$ by

 By Hoeffding's inequality, taking $M= \Omega(1/\varepsilon^2)$ is sufficient for $\big|\widehat{\mathcal{R}} - \mathcal{R}\big| \le \varepsilon$ with high probability.